Higher and foundation tiers

 electrons and protons

 scientists began to understand the fundamental nature of atoms.
-The addition of an extra column to Mendeleev's periodic
+The addition of an extra column to Mendeleev's early periodic

 table with the discovery by the Scottish chemist William Ramsay of four Noble gases (neon, argon, krypton and xenon)